QuDataAI/qunet/doc/intro.md

 ```

 Let's consider a simple deep learning task using QuNet.
+The code below can be found in the notebook [QuNet-Binary_classification](https://colab.research.google.com/drive/1orV9l8T7Rrqos9SZMkwvFWnur1iISZsj?usp=sharing).

 <hr>

-## Toy dataste
+## Toy dataset

 Consider a two-dimensional feature space.
 Let there be objects of two kinds (binary classification task).
-Let's generate N=1200 objects and  draw their position X in the feature space.
+Let's generate N=1200 objects.
-With binary classification, target Y values must be float and have the shape (N,1).
+With binary classification, target Y values must be float type and have the shape (N,1).
 The output of the neural network will have the same shape.

 ```python